symfony/symfony-docs/components/http_kernel/introduction.rst

 .. versionadded:: 3.1
      The ``kernel.controller_arguments`` event was introduced in Symfony 3.1.

 Once controller arguments have been resolved by Symfony, the ``kernel.controller_arguments`` event is triggered.
-This allows to modify or replace the arguments to fit your application needs.
+This allows to modify or replace the arguments and the controller to fit your application needs.

 .. _component-http-kernel-calling-controller: